bullno1/cross_gear_translation/rulebook/rulebook.typ

   If there is an \[ATTACK\] effect, it will be resolved after target declaration.
 + Block declaration step

-  The player being attacked may choose one of their ready art and make it the target of the attack instead.
+  The player being attacked may choose one of their ready arts and make it the target of the attack instead.
   This is called a block.
 + Damage step
   - If block was declared.